-1. Policy statement and objectives
+Policy statement and objectives

-- 1.1 The objectives of this Data Security Policy are to ensure that Ss Alban & Stephen Catholic Infant & Nursery School and its governors and employees are informed about, and comply with, their obligations under the General Data Protection Regulation ("the GDPR") and other data protection legislation. - 1.2 The School is a voluntary aided school and is the Data Controller for all the Personal Data controlled/processed by the School. - 1.3 The purpose of this policy is to inform staff about their specific responsibilities in maintaining and improving security standards and data management, through their working practices and day-to-day interaction with the school's ICT systems. - 1.4 We hold personal data on pupils, staff and others to allow the school to conduct its day-to-day activities.
+- 1.1 The objectives of this Data Security Policy are to ensure that St. Alban & St. Stephen Catholic Primary School & Nursery and its governors and employees are informed about, and comply with, their obligations under the UK General Data Protection Regulation ("the UK GDPR") and other data protection legislation. - 1.2 The School is a Voluntary Aided school and is the Data Controller for all the Personal Data controlled/processed by the School. - 1.3 The purpose of this policy is to inform staff about their specific responsibilities in maintaining and improving security standards and data management, through their working practices and day-to-day interaction with the School's ICT systems. - 1.4 We hold personal data on pupils, staff and others to allow the School to conduct its day-to-day activities.
 Some of this information is sensitive and could be used by another person or criminal organisation to cause harm or distress to an individual.
-The loss of sensitive information can also result in media coverage and potentially damage the reputation of the school, its staff and pupils.
+The loss of sensitive information can also result in media coverage and potentially damage the reputation of the School, its staff and pupils.
 Therefore everybody has a shared responsibility to be mindful about data security when they are going about their daily activities and consider how data security risks and threats can be minimised. - 1.5 The policy applies to all staff of the School whether temporarily or permanently employed.
-It also applies to contractors engaged by/working with the school or who have access to information held by the school. - 1.6 The School should ensure all staff are aware of and understand the content of this policy.
-If any staff member is found to have breached this policy, they could be subject to disciplinary/dismissal procedures. - 1.7 The policy applies to all locations from which the school systems are accessed by staff including remote use and the use of portable devices.
+It also applies to contractors engaged by/working with St. Alban & St. Stephen Catholic Primary School & Nursery or who have access to information held by St. Alban & St. Stephen Catholic Primary School & Nursery. - 1.6 The School should ensure all staff are aware of and understand the content of this policy.
+If any staff member is found to have breached this policy, they could be subject to the School's disciplinary procedure. - 1.7 The policy applies to all locations from which the School systems are accessed by staff including remote use and the use of portable devices.